stuartellis/multiform/docs/design/concepts.md

 1. This design enables a project to use multiple Terraform root modules.
 These root modules are referred to as *stacks*.
 2. The core of the design is a set of conventions for Terraform projects.
 These consist of a *specification* that defines the expected directory structure and code conventions for Terraform stacks.
-3. A *runner* uses the conventions to construct and executes Terraform commands.
+3. The *tools* use the conventions to construct and executes Terraform commands.

 ## The Stacks Specification